What it is

 - Check the quality and labels first.
 It’s easy to spot a fake as their labels have spelling mistakes or other distinguishing marks.

 - If something seems too good to be true, it probably is.
 Don’t be fooled into thinking you’re getting a great deal.

 - Get the trader to tell you if they provide an after-sales service, warranty or guarantee.
 Most rogue traders don’t.

 - You’ve bought an item and found it’s not made by the brand it claims to be from.

 - It’s poor quality, which might make the product unusable or even unsafe.

-Many counterfeit goods are sold at car boot sales, pubs, markets or fairs.
-This makes it difficult to trace the fraudster once you’ve bought from them.
+- Many counterfeit goods are sold at car boot sales, pubs, markets or fairs.
+This makes it difficult to trace the seller once you’ve bought.

-If you think you have been sold counterfeit goods, or if you suspect somebody is selling fake goods, contact Consumer Direct on 08454 04 05 06 for advice.
-You can also visit Citizens Advice consumer service.
+If you think you have been sold counterfeit goods, or if you suspect somebody is selling fake goods, get advice from the Citizens Advice consumer helpline on 03454 04 05 06.
 Your local Trading Standards office can also give you advice.